Scaling Sales Also Scales Your Problems

 Scaling revenue without fixing friction is how small flaws become massive liabilities.

-In Chapter 20 of I Need That, I make a point founders rarely want to hear.
+In Chapter 20 of I Need That, I make a point founders don’t like to hear.

-When you scale anything, you scale everything attached to it.
+When you scale something, you scale everything attached to it.

-Increase ad spend and you amplify messaging gaps.
+Increase ad spend and you amplify any messaging gaps.

 Increase distribution and you multiply fulfillment strain.